The Moto G Stylus looks too good to cost just $300

 Moto G Stylus' triple rear cameras

-And then there are the rear cameras.
-The Moto G Stylus also has the macro camera, but it has a different main wide-angle camera both can be used for photos and videos.
-The Moto G Stylus has an ultrawide-angle camera called an Action Cam that can only be used for capturing video.
-What's neat is that you don't need to have your phone in Landscape position when you use it.
+The Moto G Stylus has a 48-megapixel main wide-angle camera that uses a technique called pixel binning to combine the light information from four pixels into one.
+The advantage is that the phone can take photos with less noise in medium-to-low-light situations.
+The phone also has a macro camera like the Moto G Power and an ultrawide-angle camera called Action Cam for capturing video (think Go Pro).
+What's neat is that you don't need to hold your phone in landscape position when you film.
+No matter what orientation you have your phone, the camera rotates the video accordingly.

-On paper the main camera on the Moto G Stylus is more versatile than the Moto G Power.
-But in good light, it's hard for me to see the differences between photos on the phone's screen.
-The Moto G Stylus renders photos with a pinch more contrast and pop.
+On paper the main camera on the Moto G Stylus is more versatile than the one on the Moto G Power.
+But for photos taken in good light, it's hard for me to see the differences between photos on a phone screen.
+When I compare images on a computer screen, I notice that the Moto G Stylus renders photos with a pinch more contrast and pop.

-Perhaps my favorite feature on these phones is the Macro camera, which can be used to take photos and videos of things ridiculous close up.
-I'm honestly astonished at the shots and focus these phones were able to get.
+Perhaps my favorite feature on these phones is the macro camera, which can be used to take photos and videos of things ridiculously close up.
+I'm honestly astonished at the shots and focus the phone was able to get.

 But I want to align your expectations.
 The camera system on the Moto G Stylus is decent for the price and it's better than the one found on the Moto G Power.
-However the Google Pixel 3A, normally $399 can be had for $300 right now and has one of the best camera found on any phone at any price.
+But the Google Pixel 3A, normally $399, can be had for $300 right now and has one of the best cameras found on any phone at any price.

 Motorola Moto G Stylus specs vs. Moto G Power, Moto G7, Samsung Galaxy Note 10